danlwarren/CephalopodUCEs/4_additional_UCEs_from_genomes/README.md

 We aligned the UCE probes in our **clear_trimmed.fasta** file (developed in step 1) to each genome, and then extracted fasta sequences matching UCE loci from each genome with up to 500 bp on each side of the probes.

+These UCEs are output into the `genome_UCEs` folder.

 **DAN NOTE TO SELF: TABLE OF HOW MANY UCEs SHOW UP IN WHICH SPECIES, CSV OF 1/0 RESULTS**

 ## Citations